VidMob/grails-wkhtmltopdf/README.markdown

 Configuration
 ----------------

-put the following line into your application.groovy and adjust the path to your wkhtmltopdf binary ( which wkhtmltopdf )
+Put the following line into your application.groovy and adjust the path to your wkhtmltopdf binary ( which wkhtmltopdf )

 unix